 The book also has tips for bee-friendly gardening, so it's a good read, even if you don't want to be a beekeeper.
 The book's last chapter contains profiles of beekeepers from different parts of the world.

 Bees have been around for a long time and have economic, social, and scientific significance in our world.
-You can learn much about beekeeping in this book, like how ancient Egyptians were the first known beekeepers.
+This book teaches you much about beekeeping history, like how ancient Egyptians were the first known beekeepers, and into the modern day.

-The writer begins with the basic biology of bees, their society, and different species, such as the miner bees that dig up to 16 feet.
+The writer begins with basic bee biology, their society, and different bee species found across the world, such as the miner bees that dig up to 16 feet.
 The book delves into how early humans and other animals came to like honey.
-It traces the relationship between humans and bees from the stone age through the middle ages and up to the modern day.
+It traces the relationship between humans and bees from the Stone Age through the Middle Ages and up to the modern day.

 American agriculture depends on pollinators like bees, and with most wild bees killed off by infestations, it is up to domestic bees to do the job.
 This book introduces readers to a beekeeper, John Miller, and his half-a-billion honey bees.
 He and his bees travel between North Dakota and California, pollinating almond orchards.

-The bittersweet story tells of how one man and his bees forge ahead in the face of Colony Collapse Disorder, bee thieves, hive infestation by varroa mites and wax moths, etc. This is a great book and a well-written exploration of the challenges of commercial beekeeping in today's world.
+The bittersweet story tells of how one man and his love for this industrious insect forge ahead in the face of Colony Collapse Disorder, bee thieves, hive infestation by varroa mites and wax moths, etc. This is a great book and a well-written exploration of the challenges of commercial beekeeping in today's world.

 They adapted the critically acclaimed novel into a movie in 2008.